freifunk-berlin/meta/Hardware-orders.md

 ## Other options

 It is not always necessary to order new devices.
 In the [freifunk-room](https://wiki.freifunk.net/Berlin:Standorte:Haus-der-Statistik#Freifunk_Berlin_im_Haus_der_Statistik) there is a collection of old devices that can be used for free.
 It's best to look there first to see if you can find something suitable.
-Use the [regular meetings](https://wiki.freifunk.net/Berlin:Treffen) or ask in the [chat](https://matrix.to/#/#berlin.freifunk.net:matrix.org).
+Use the [regular meetings](https://wiki.freifunk.net/Berlin:Treffen) (preferably the first of the month as the others tend to drop out) or ask in the [chat](https://matrix.to/#/#berlin.freifunk.net:matrix.org).

 ## Preferred shops

 When looking for new products, it makes sense to look preferably at these suppliers.
 With these there was already experience at Stadtfunk, or there are already accounts, which makes the ordering process easier.
 If there is a significantly cheaper offer elsewhere, that is of course also good to know.
+If you want to install Freifunk Firmware on the device, please always check before if the exact model/series in the store is supported.

 - [Getic](https://www.getic.com/)
 - [Obeta](https://obeta.de/)